mslinn/quill-cache/README.md

 ## Cache Types
 Two types of caches are supported by `CachedPersistence`:
   * [StrongCache](http://github.com/mslinn/scalacourses-utils/latest/api/com/micronautics/cache/StrongCache.html),
-    which are locked into memory until the cache is explicitly flushed.
+    which is locked into memory until the cache is explicitly flushed.
     Mix the [StrongCacheLike](http://github.com/mslinn/cached-persistence/latest/api/#model.persistence.StrongCacheLike)
     trait into the DAO to provide this behavior.
     This type of cache is useful when there is enough memory to hold all instances of the case class.